 The mindset as an important factor

-It’s obvious that steps you need to take in extreme approach differ significantly from the steps in the traditional approach.
-The extreme approach requires a particular mindset, that is, a set of beliefs and assumptions of how things function.
-With this in mind, changing the mindset of your project team and adapting it to extreme circumstances they have to work in is the imperative.
+It’s obvious that the steps you need to take in the extreme approach differ significantly from the steps in the traditional approach.
+The extreme approach requires a particular mindset: a set of beliefs and assumptions about how things function.
+With this in mind, changing the mindset of your project team and adapting it to the extreme circumstances they have to work in is imperative.

-There are a few ground rules and expectations your project team has to adopt to successfully implement extreme approach:
+There are a few ground rules and expectations your project team has to adopt to implement an extreme approach successfully:

 - Requirements and project activities are chaotic and unpredictable